brianwang9100/Math2605ProjectKBJ/README.md

 javac encoding.java
 java encoding

 The program should prompt for the size of the stream.
 Please input the size of the desired stream (int).
-The program should randomly generate a stream x and output it's encoded stream y.
+The program should randomly generate a stream x and output its encoded stream y.

 -----------------------------
 2. Decoding with Jacobi and Gauss-Siedel